Case study 02 · Healthtech · AI

 1. 1Publish + red-flag gatesNothing reaches a patient un-reviewed.

-3. 3Inclusion / exclusion rule engineThe clinical logic that decides each outcome.
+3. 3Inclusion / exclusion rule engineThe logic that decides each outcome.

 What it changed